Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 threadHangStats
 ---------------
 Contains the statistics about the hangs in main and background threads.
 Note that hangs in this section capture the `C++ pseudostack <https://developer.mozilla.org/en-US/docs/Mozilla/Performance/Profiling_with_the_Built-in_Profiler#Native_stack_vs._Pseudo_stack>`_ and an incomplete JS stack, which is not 100% precise.
-For particularly egregious hangs, an unsymbolicated native stack is also captured.
+For particularly egregious hangs, and on nightly, an unsymbolicated native stack is also captured.
 The amount of time that is considered "egregious" is different from thread to thread, and is set when the BackgroundHangMonitor is constructed for that thread.
 In general though, hangs from 5 - 10 seconds are generally considered egregious.
 Shorter hangs (1 - 2s) are considered egregious for other threads (the compositor thread, and the hang monitor that is only enabled during tab switch).

 To avoid submitting overly large payloads, some limits are applied: